-- Up to 100% of total net assets - French- or foreign-law UCITS
+- Up to 100% of total net assets

+- French- or foreign-law UCITS

+- Insofar as and provided that these UCITS can invest up to 10% of their assets in collective investment schemes and/or investment funds.

 - Up to 30% of total net assets

 - French-law AIFs

 - AIFs established in another member state of the European Union and foreign-law investment funds respecting the criteria set out in the French Monetary and Financial Code article.